-- To consider the content of the report and forward onto the next meeting of the County Council together with any comments. - The report is referred on to the Audit Committee for their review and feedback to the Executive - To review the report to be consistent with professional guidance and to comply with the recommendations of the CIPFA Code of Practice on Treasury Management.
+- To consider the content of the report. - To act on any comments made by the Executive or Full Council. - To review the report to be consistent with professional guidance and to comply with the recommendations of the CIPFA Code of Practice on Treasury Management.